Easy Hummus Recipe Without Tahini

 - 1/2 cup of water all the water may not be used

-In a small sauté pan, warm the olive oil over low heat.
+- Warm the olive oil in a small skillet over low heat.
 Drop in the garlic cloves and simmer 5 minutes to flavor the olive oil, stirring occasionally so they don’t burn then remove from heat and discard the garlic..

 - Drain the chick peas and remove the skins.

 - Add the chick peas to the food processor along with the olive oil, cumin, salt and lemon juice.

 - Pulse until the check peas are coarsely chopped, then begin adding the water a little at a time, blending at full power.

 - When the hummus reaches a creamy consistency, taste and adjust the salt and lemon juice according to your own preferences.